-Latest Update: Registration for the new GMAT Online exam, which can be taken at the convenience and comfort of the candidate's home, has started.
-Click here to know more about this option of giving the GMAT Examination.
+Latest Updates: Registrations for the new GMAT Online exam, which can be taken at the convenience and comfort of the candidate's home, have begun.
+Click here to know more about the online-mode option of attempting the GMAT examination.

-A candidate can get a chance to study an MBA abroad by qualifying an Entrance Exam called GMAT.
-Full form of GMAT is the Graduate Management Aptitude Test, it is for a candidate who wants to pursue an MBA in foreign institutes with all required facilities.
+A candidate can get a chance to study an MBA abroad by qualifying an entrance exam called GMAT.
+GMAT stands for the Graduate Management Aptitude Test.
+It is held for the candidates who want to pursue MBA from a foreign institute with all required facilities.
 GMAT will enable students' admission into B-schools abroad.

 - What is the GMAT?